-10. Denominational Note Payable
+15. Denominational Note Payable

 The CEF maintains an account balance for WatersEdge.
-This denominational note payable is held on a demand basis and the interest rate payable on the total was 4.2% as of December 31, 2023.
+This denominational note payable is held on a demand basis and the interest rate payable on the total was 4.2% at December 31, 2024, 2023, and 2022.
 Interest is accrued based upon the principal amount outstanding and is paid monthly.